-Out of all the monetization strategies that I've used over the last 9 years, affiliate marketing is still my favorite way to earn passive revenue from my blogs.
+Out of all the monetization methods that I've used in the last 10 years, doing affiliate marketing is still my favorite way to earn passive income from my blog.

-Should you be doing affiliate marketing too to help boost your blog income?
-Of course, I think you should.
+So the question is, should you be doing affiliate marketing to help boost your blog income and grow your business?

-Below is a list of 13 amazing affiliate programs and networks for you to consider signing up to.
+Here you will find my list of 13 amazing affiliate programs and networks to check out.

 Word of warning before you sign up to any of these affiliate programs: Be sure to respect the terms set out by each affiliate program or network below, and always use smart and none salesy strategies and tactics to promote your affiliate products.